steve-ongera/Simple-Postresql-Database-Lesson-1/README.md

-# Simple Postresql Database Lesson 1
+# Simple Postresql Database User Management System

 ## Overview
 This is a simple user management system implemented in PostgreSQL.
-The system maintains a database of users with their basic information including usernames and ages.
+The system maintains a database of users with their basic information including usernames and ages, with support for schema modifications.

 ## Database Schema

-### Users Table
+### Users Table Initial Structure
-The system uses a single table with the following structure:

 | Column Name | Data Type | Description |
 |------------|-----------|-------------|
 | username | VARCHAR(200) | User's unique identifier |